Skip to content

 The primary goal for us was to enhance the discoverability of creatives on Patreon, thereby increasing patron engagement and support for a wider range of creators.
 This improvement needed to lead to increased patronage, higher creator satisfaction, and overall growth in the platform’s user base and revenue.

-The task was to,
+The Task was to,

 Research, ideate and redesign the Patreon “Find creators” experience to make it more engaging, personalized, and effective in connecting patrons with creatives that match their interests.